Connect with us

 In practice, social media companies might be concerned that changing user habits could reduce users’ engagement with their platforms.
 However, our experiments demonstrate that modifying users’ rewards does not reduce overall sharing.
 Thus, social media companies can build habits to share accurate content without compromising their user base.

 Platforms that give incentives for spreading accurate content can foster trust and maintain or potentially increase engagement with social media.
 In our studies, users expressed concerns about the prevalence of fake content, leading some to reduce their sharing on social platforms.
-An accuracy-based reward structure could restore waning user confidence.
+An accuracy-based reward structure could help restore waning user confidence.

 Doing right and doing well